-Our ability to satisfy our obligations and pay distributions to our partners will depend on our future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond management's control.
+ETP's ability to satisfy its obligations and pay distributions to its general and limited partners will depend on our future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond management's control.

-Future capital requirements will generally consist of:
+ETP's future capital requirements will generally consist of:

 - maintenance capital expenditures, which include capital expenditures made to connect additional wells to our natural gas systems in order to maintain or increase throughput on existing assets for which we expect to expend approximately \$36.4 million for the remainder of the fiscal year and capital expenditures to extend the useful lives of our propane assets in order to sustain our operations, including vehicle replacements on our propane vehicle fleet for which we expect to expend approximately \$13.1 million for the remainder of the fiscal year.
-Due to the recent acquisition of 100% of Transwestern, we have not completed our review of Transwestern's maintenance capital expenditures but expect it to be more than \$15.0 million for the remainder of the fiscal year: - growth capital expenditures, mainly for constructing new pipelines, processing plants and treating plants for which we expect to expend approximately \$979.5 million for the remainder of the fiscal year, including \$220.0 million related to Transwestern; and customer propane tanks for which we expect to expend approximately \$16.4 million for the remainder of the fiscal year; and - acquisition capital expenditures including acquisition of new pipeline systems and propane operations.
+Due to the recent acquisition of 100% of Transwestern, we have not completed our review of Transwestern's maintenance capital expenditures but expect it to be more than \$15.0 million for the remainder of the fiscal year; - growth capital expenditures, mainly for constructing new pipelines, processing plants and treating plants for which we expect to expend approximately \$979.5 million for the remainder of the fiscal year, including \$220.0 million related to Transwestern; and customer propane tanks for which we expect to expend approximately \$16.4 million for the remainder of the fiscal year; and - · acquisition capital expenditures including acquisition of new pipeline systems and propane operations.

-We believe that cash generated from the operations of our businesses will be sufficient to meet anticipated maintenance capital expenditures.
-We will initially finance all capital requirements by cash flows from operating activities.
-To the extent that our future capital requirements exceed cash flows from operating activities:
+ETP believes that cash generated from the operations of its businesses will be sufficient to meet anticipated maintenance capital expenditures.
+ETP will initially finance all capital requirements by cash flows from operating activities.
+To the extent that its future capital requirements exceed cash flows from operating activities:

-- maintenance capital expenditures will be financed by the proceeds of borrowings under the existing credit facilities described below, which will be repaid by subsequent seasonal reductions in inventory and accounts receivable; - growth capital expenditures will be financed by the proceeds of borrowings under the existing credit facilities and the issuance of additional Common Units or a combination thereof; and acquisition capital expenditures will be financed by the proceeds of borrowings under the existing credit facilities, other lines of credit, long-term debt, the issuance of additional Common Units or a combination thereof.
+- maintenance capital expenditures will be financed by the proceeds of borrowings under the existing credit facilities described below, which will be repaid by subsequent seasonal reductions in inventory and accounts receivable; - growth capital expenditures will be financed by the proceeds of borrowings under the existing ETP credit facilities and the issuance of additional Common Units or a combination thereof; and - acquisition capital expenditures will be financed by the proceeds of borrowings under the existing ETP credit facilities, other lines of credit, long-term debt, the issuance of additional Common Units or a combination thereof.

-On October 3, 2006, we entered into a long-term agreement with CenterPoint Energy Resources Corp ("CenterPoint") to provide the natural gas utility with firm transportation and storage services on our HPL System located along the Texas gulf coast region.
-Under the terms of this agreement, CenterPoint has contracted for 129 Bcf per year of firm transportation capacity combined with 10 Bcf of working gas storage capacity in our Bammel Storage facility.
-Under the new agreement with CenterPoint, we will no longer need to utilize predominately all of the Bammel Storage facility's working gas capacity for supplying CenterPoint's winter needs.
-This will reduce our working capital requirements that were necessary to finance the working gas while in storage and will provide us an opportunity to offer storage to third parties.
+On October 3, 2006, ETP announced that it entered into a long-term agreement with CenterPoint Energy Resources Corp ("CenterPoint") to provide the natural gas utility with firm transportation and storage services on its HPL System located along the Texas gulf coast region.
+Under the terms of this agreement, CenterPoint has contracted for 129 Bcf per year of firm transportation capacity combined with 10 Bcf of working gas storage capacity in ETP's Bammel Storage facility.
+Under the new agreement with CenterPoint, ETP will no longer need to utilize predominately all of the Bammel Storage facility's working gas capacity for supplying CenterPoint's winter needs.
+This will reduce ETP's working capital requirements that were necessary to finance the working gas while in storage and will provide ETP an opportunity to offer storage to third parties.
 This agreement goes into effect beginning April 1, 2007.